weather-gov/api/reporting-issues.md

 ## Reporting Issues

 #### Note: This GitHub site/repo is **not** for outages or operational issues!
-Any outages or other technical operational issues with the live service (such as faulty or missing data) should be reported to NCO/OMB Tech Control by emailing nco.ops@noaa.gov or calling (301) 713-0902.
+Any outages or other technical operational issues with the live service (such as faulty or missing data, or HTTP 5XX errors) should be reported to NCO/OMB Tech Control by emailing nco.ops@noaa.gov or calling (301) 713-0902.

 Please also check our [list of planned outages](planned-outages) to see if an expected issue is affecting you.